 Photographers will love the Australian Garden for its varied landscapes and endless photo opportunities.
-Walk to the top of Gibson Hill for 360 degree views of the the Australian Garden or head to Howson Hill for a unique perspective of the Melaleuca Spits.
+Walk to the top of Gibson Hill for 360-degree views of the Australian Garden or head to Howson Hill for a unique perspective of the Melaleuca Spits.
 One of the best viewing platforms in the Bushland is Trig Point Lookout, just 400m walk from the Visitor Centre.

-Explore the untouched heathlands, wetlands and woodlands at the Royal Botanic Gardens Cranbourne.
-There is lots of signage throughout the Gardens to point you in the right direction and provide details about the various walks.
-Alternatively, pick up a copy of our 'Walk, Ride, Picnic, Play' brochure from the Visitor Centre for a map of the Bushland walking tracks.
+Explore the untouched heathlands, wetlands and woodlands at Cranbourne Gardens.
+There is lots of signage throughout the gardens to point you in the right direction and provide details about the various walks.
+Alternatively, pick up a map of the bushland walking tracks from the Visitor Centre.
 Please note: All walking times are calculated at 4km per hour.
 Times will vary depending on your fitness level.
 When bushwalking, consider taking water, a hat, sunscreen, insect repellent and/or waterproof clothing with you.

 - Woodlands Walk 400m one way (10 mins) For all ages and abilities

 - Wildlife Walk 4.4km loop (1¼ hours) Good fitness required